e-kwsm/psi4/doc/sphinxman/source/plugin_snsmp2.rst

      >>> git clone https://github.com/DEShawResearch/sns-mp2

-* Once dowloaded, the plugin can be installed as outlined in the documentation:
+* Once downloaded, the plugin can be installed as outlined in the documentation:

   .. code-block:: bash